 Skip to main content

-Ancillary revenue is when you take income from additional services or products offered at your hotel.
+Ancillary revenue is also a good way to win back some of the money you lose to OTA commission fees.
 In order to optimise this, you need to think of your hotel as more than rooms and rates, but in a more holistic way that leans towards complete revenue generation.

 Although it should be a secondary consideration to making sure your guests receive quality service and value for money, it is still a clever and effective method to boost your revenue while also offering guests an even more enriching experience.